-So whether you decide to go it alone, or to work with a talented and ethical advisor, the business purchase and sale process is one that all serious entrepreneurs and executives should engage in regularly.
+So whether you decide to go it alone, or to work with a talented and ethical advisor, the business purchase and sale process is one that all serious business owners and investors should engage in regularly.

 Because yes, even when a deal is NOT consummated, the return on time and investment will be VERY high.

-And when a deal DOES get done and then the stars align…
+And when a deal DOES get done then the stars align…

 …well it is THE fastest and most predictable path to business wealth and success known to humankind.